Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 sudo chmod a+x swarm.sh && \
 sudo bash ./swarm.sh
 ```
+This command ` sed -e 's/\r//g' > swarm.sh ` is used to strip any windows characters from scripts - Usefull when useing a webdav server for hosting shell files.

 > [!IMPORTANT]
 > Please note code execution on this poses MANY security risks - use at your own risk :)